 Music of the Mountains is a springtime weekend when music drifts through the mist of Great Smoky Mountains National Park at Sugarlands Visitor Center in Gatlinburg, TN.
 Visitors are delighted by the sounds of everything from authentic instruments to modern bands on stage who celebrate the musical spirit of the mountains.
-You’ll have a chance to hear some of the area’s musical legacy from 10:00 am to 4:00 pm on April 26, 2014 at the Sugarlands Visitor Center, just inside the Great Smoky Mounains National Park, at the 10th annual Music of the Mountains event.
+You’ll have a chance to hear some of the area’s musical legacy from 10:00 am to 4:00 pm at the Sugarlands Visitor Center, just inside the Great Smoky Mounains National Park.
+Mountain Music can also be enjoyed at Great Smoky Mountain Visitor Centers in Townsend, TN and Cosby, TN.
 The event is FREE.
-The line-up of traditional music includes:

 For more information about Music of the Mountains, call the Sugarlands Visitor Center at (865) 436-1291.
 The Sugarlands Visitor Center is one of four centers located in the Great Smoky Mountains National Park.
 Here you’ll find a small gift shop, information about park activities and events, nature displays, maps and more.
 Spring hours at Sugarlands Visitor Center are 8:00 am to 7:00 pm.
 The center is located inside the park, 2 miles south of Gatlinburg on U.S.-441.